 As with other Principles in the Standard, several Indicators in Principle 9 require engagement with Indigenous Peoples.
-The Organizations are expected to implement these obligations in a manner consistent with the specific requirements of Indicator 3.1.2.
+The Organization is expected to implement these in a manner consistent with the specific requirements of Indicator 3.1.2.

 Maps

 Where maps or mapped information is required by this Principle, evidence of digital files, instead of hard-copy maps, is sufficient.